Matlock Bath: Government

 Matlock Bath is in the local government district of Derbyshire Dales, and is part of the parliamentary constituency of the same name.
-The Member of Parliament is Sarah Dines of the Conservative Party.
+The Member of Parliament is John Whitby of the Labour Party.

 Tourism

-Matlock Bath has attractions including the Heights of Abraham park, Gulliver's Kingdom theme park, the Peak District Lead Mining Museum, the former Life in a Lens Museum of Photography & Old Times, the Grand Pavilion and an aquarium.
+Matlock Bath has attractions including the Heights of Abraham park, Gulliver's Kingdom theme park, the Peak District Lead Mining Museum, the former Life in a Lens Museum of Photography & Old Times, the Grand Pavilion, Derwent Gardens, Lovers' Walks and an aquarium.

 On the opposite bank of the river Derwent stands High Tor, a sheer cliff used by climbers and walkers.
 High Tor features Giddy Edge, a narrow winding path along the cliff edge.
 The Heights of Abraham cable cars link the base of High Tor rising to the Heights of Abraham.

 In autumn of each year, the "Venetian Nights" are held with illuminations along the river and illuminated boats.

 On Sundays in summer many hundreds of motorcyclists congregate in the town.

 Popular culture references

 Andrew Asibong's phantasmagorical novel Mameluke Bath is set in a futuristic version of Matlock Bath, and Eleanor Bowen-Jones' film Return to Mameluke Bath explores both real and fictional versions of the town.

 Each year the Parish Council organises Pro Loco events in the area.
 There are pro loco art and photography competitions which are free to enter.

+The village is mentioned in the Half Man Half Biscuit song "The Light at the End of the Tunnel (Is the Light of an Oncoming Train)".